gcky/etl-project-website/user-docs.md

 ## Categorical Feature Encoding

-When you select a single column of a numeric or object type, the *Categorical Feature Encoding* card will appear under the Operate section.
+When you select a single column of a numeric or string type, the *Categorical Feature Encoding* card will appear under the Operate section.
 This option encode categorical features using a one-hot scheme, i.e. converts each record of the column to a combination of a single high (1) bit and zero or more low (0) bits.
 The following example illustrates this behaviour when the column 'Model' is encoded.

 <table>
 <tbody><tr class="headerRow"><td>Model</td>